kojix2/libui_paradise/README.md

 in 2020 or even before that (there are some older ruby bindings to libui, but these work differently as kojix2 explained).

-## Todo List

-Here I will list some todo entries - if anyone finds out how to solve them, you are welcome to share!

-- Find out how to create "proper" subclasses to Fiddle::Pointer, simulating a subclass to it.
-- Find out how halign and valign work in Libui-Grid.
-Somehow I can not easily reposition it ... or perhaps I can and just have not noticed this (may have to embed one widget in another widget in order for this to come into effect)
-- Find out how to do ad-hoc calls on linux to gtk, so that we can use CSS.

 ## Limitations of/in LibUI

 LibUI is not perfect - it is missing many things that should work just fine